Public Health

 Legalization of Adult Use Cannabis: As a direct result of ISMS’ advocacy, 11 crucial patient safety provisions were included in the law.
 These protections, among other things, included labeling requirements, maximum THC levels, anti-contamination standards, advertising restrictions and local control.

-To see ISMS’ specific work on more public health issues, please view the end of session legislative reports.
+To see ISMS’ specific work on more public health issues, please view our legislative reports.

 Currently Tracked Bills